emspay/ems-online-prestashop-1.7/README.md

-# EMS PAY plugin for Prestashop 1.7.x
+# EMS Online plugin for Prestashop 1.7.x
-This is the offical EMS Pay plugin.
+This is the offical EMS Online plugin.

 ## About
-By integrating your webshop with EMS PAY you can accept payments from your customers in an easy and trusted manner with all relevant payment methods supported.
+By integrating your webshop with EMS Online you can accept payments from your customers in an easy and trusted manner with all relevant payment methods supported.

 ## Version number